 BND, Bundesnachrichtendienst – West German foreign intelligence service.

-Bundesbahn, Deutsche Bundesbahn, DB – West German railways.
+Bundesbahn, Deutsche Bundesbahn, DB – West German rail.

-Bundespost, Deutsche Bundespost, BP – West German postal service.
+Bundespost, Deutsche Bundespost, BP – West German post.

 Cheka – originally the Bolshevik secret police agency set up by Felix Dzerzhinski in 1917 in the Soviet Union.
 The secret police agencies in socialist states, and particularly the Stasi, drew on the traditions of the Cheka, seeing themselves as Chekists.